 Heroin has both long and short-term effects, some of which can be deadly.
 Recognizing this addiction is the first step in getting treatment.

 Some common signs and symptoms of heroin addiction include:

 - Nausea and vomiting

 - A semi-conscious state and clouded mental function

 - Severe itching

 In addition, sharing drug needles can increase your chances of contracting infectious diseases, such as HIV.

 Getting help as soon as possible for heroin addiction is key.
 Most likely, if you are suffering from heroin addiction you will have to undergo heroin detox treatment to manage your withdrawal symptoms.
 Then, you can enter a rehabilitation recovery program like True Recovery.
 You might also benefit from living in a sober living community to increase your chances of success.

 Heroin Addiction Treatment at True Recovery

-At True Recovery, we focus on more than just your addiction.
+At True Recovery in Newport Beach, CA, we focus on more than just your addiction.
 Our addiction treatment program is designed to help you achieve your recovery goals; whether it’s your first time seeking help or you’ve sought help in the past, we create a customized plan to help you during your addiction recovery and beyond.